pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 >
 > If you sign up for TiDB Cloud through [AWS Marketplace](https://aws.amazon.com/marketplace), you can pay through your AWS account directly but cannot add payment methods or download invoices in the TiDB Cloud portal.

 After you set up the payment method, TiDB Cloud will generate the invoice for the previous month at the beginning of each month.
-Invoice costs include TiDB cluster usage consumption, discounts, backup storage costs, support service cost, and data transmission costs in your organization.
+Invoice costs include TiDB cluster usage consumption, discounts, backup storage costs, support service cost, credit consumption, and data transmission costs in your organization.

 - TiDB Cloud provides the invoice to you on the ninth of each month.
 From the first to the ninth day, you cannot view the last month's cost details, but can obtain the cluster usage information of this month via the billing console.
 - The default method for paying invoices is credit card deduction.
 If you want to use other payment methods, please send a ticket request to let us know.